 In May 2012, the Agency began offering the Fannie Mae HFA Preferred Risk SharingTM loan product for borrowers who meet the qualifying guidelines.
-The HFA Preferred Risk SharingTM loan product enables eligible state housing finance agencies to deliver loans with up to 97 percent loan-to-value ratios without mortgage insurance.
-The loan product carries a higher Fannie Mae guarantee fee and the Agency must agree to repurchase the loan if it becomes delinquent in the first 12 months and remains delinquent for four consecutive months thereafter, or if the loan is delinquent at the 12th month, does not become current and remains delinquent for four consecutive months thereafter.
-To date, Fannie Mae has requested that the Agency repurchase 24 loans.
-Currently, the Agency has authority to purchase HFA Preferred Risk Sharing loans under an agreement with Fannie Mae that does not have an expiration date.
-If those loans are Program Loans and are pooled into Program Securities acquired with proceeds of Bonds, the Program Securities will have the same Fannie Mae guaranty as other Fannie Mae Securities.
+The HFA Preferred Risk SharingTM loan product enabled eligible state housing finance agencies to deliver loans with up to 97 percent loan-to-value ratios without mortgage insurance.
+The loan product carried a higher Fannie Mae guarantee fee and the Agency had to agree to repurchase the loan if it becomes delinquent in the first 12 months and remains delinquent for four consecutive months thereafter, or if the loan is delinquent at the 12th month, does not become current and remains delinquent for four consecutive months thereafter.
+From May 2012 to date, Fannie Mae has requested that the Agency repurchase 54 loans.
+The Agency is also aware of 10 loans that may be subject to a future request for repurchase although no request has been received.
+Of the repurchase requests received, 25 are with respect to loans to borrowers who requested forbearance during the period permitted by the CARES Act, including the period for which forbearance could be requested as was subsequently extended by FHFA.
+However, Fannie Mae and the Agency have entered into a variance rescinding the repurchase request for those 25 loans but extending the term of the repurchase obligation to 48 months after resolution of the forbearance by the borrower either making the missed payments or accepting one of Fannie Mae's home retention workout options.
+If those loans are Program Loans pooled into Program Securities, those Program Securities have the same Fannie Mae guaranty as other Fannie Mae Securities.

-Effective for loans with application dates in Fannie Mae's underwriting system on and after September 5, 2019, Fannie Mae will only make available the HFA Preferred Risk SharingTM loan product to borrowers whose qualifying income, as calculated pursuant to Fannie Mae's underwriting standards, is not greater than 80 percent of area median income.
-Effective July 1, 2020, the HFA Preferred Risk SharingTM loan product will not be made available by Fannie Mae; the Agency ceased taking commitments for those loans on April 1, 2020.
+Effective for loans with application dates in Fannie Mae's underwriting system on and after September 5, 2019, Fannie Mae only made the HFA Preferred Risk SharingTM loan product available to borrowers whose qualifying income, as calculated pursuant to Fannie Mae's underwriting standards, was not greater than 80 percent of area median income.
+Effective July 1, 2020, Fannie Mae no longer offers the HFA Preferred Risk SharingTM loan product; the Agency ceased taking commitments for those loans on April 1, 2020.